Create GenAI - Multimodal Recipes

 Components Library

-The Components Library in the GenAI Multimodal Recipe of the Dataloop platform provides a set of configurable UI building blocks that are used to construct custom annotation interfaces in the GenAI Multimodal Studio.
+The Components Library in the GenAI Multimodal Recipe of the DDOE platform provides a set of configurable UI building blocks that are used to construct custom annotation interfaces in the GenAI Evaluation Studio.
 These components define the structure, functionality, and user experience of your annotation forms, enabling teams to design interfaces that match the logic and modality of any GenAI evaluation task—text, image, audio, video, chat, or multimodal combinations.

 Each of these components is placed within layout sections, which are then displayed in the Studio Preview.
 You can combine multiple components to build: